folio-org/docs/content/en/docs/Export Manager/_index.md

 *  **Export manager: All.** This permission enables the Export manager app for the user and allows the user to view and access logs, download files from the Export manager app, and download and re-send EDIFACT export jobs.
 *  **Export manager: Download and re-send files.** This permission allows the user to download and re-send EDIFACT export jobs.
+*  **Export manager: View.** This permission allows the user to view the Export manager, search and view logs, but not download generated files.

 Since exports begin in other FOLIO apps, not in the Export Manager app, a user needs additional permissions to begin an export, but may download files given the **Export manager: All** permission.